techwithnc/myproject/project01/README.md

 ![pj01](https://user-images.githubusercontent.com/120474799/216083959-19adf29b-c032-40df-903a-b1cf80308de1.png)

 ## What is this?
-This is a sample project that run in kubernetes cluster.
+This is a sample project that deploy sample website in kubernetes cluster.

 ## What type of kubernetes resources used in this project?
 In this project , I've just used four type of kubernetes resources.They are ...